CodingNomads/Spring-Boot-Fall-Session/Week-02-Spring-Data/1_lecture-notes.md

 > Replace `root/your_password` with your own credentials.
 > `ddl-auto=update` auto-creates/updates schema (convenient for dev).
 ---

 ## 3) Working Code Samples
+> Spring Boot usually auto-detects the Hibernate dialect; you can omit `spring.jpa.database-platform` or use `org.hibernate.dialect.MySQLDialect`.

 ### 3.1 Entity: Recipe